greymind/ModelDef/README.md

 # Greymind ModelDef
-Skeletal animation file format with importer and exporter for XNA
+Skeletal animation file format with Maya exporter and XNA importer

 # Format
 ModelDef is a simple, easy to use file format that supports: